kpoilly/RAG-experiments/README.md

 1.  **Secure Multi-Tenancy:**
     *   **User Authentication:** A complete authentication system (Register, Login) is built-in, using **JWT** for securing API endpoints.
     *   **Data Isolation:** Each user's data is strictly segregated.
 Documents are stored in user-specific paths in the S3 bucket, and vector data is indexed in separate PostgreSQL collections.
-    *   **Encrypted Secrets:** User-provided API keys are encrypted at rest in the database, ensuring confidentiality.

 8.  **Optimized for CI/CD:** **Docker** multi-stage builds and **uv** package management ensure ultra-fast builds and reproducible environments.